FirstEnergy Stadium (Reading, Pennsylvania): Upgrades

 After the 1997 season, the "Boardwalk" was added to the left field deck area, which added standing room for about 150 between the existing deck and the left field fence.
 Also during the fall of 1997, a $675,000 video scoreboard was added, and along with two new video cameras, the state-of-the-art board gave the Phillies the capability of showing color video during games.

 The R-Phils constructed a $1.4 million pool pavilion beyond the right field fence, featuring a 1,000-square foot heated pool.
 Another picnic buffet area for fans, umpires' locker rooms, a weight room and additional storage space was Added.
 In a separate project, the Power Alley Pub was constructed in March 2001.
 The pub became an extension of the left field deck.

 After the 2002 season, the individual seats in the left field deck were replaced by a four-tiered picnic area, and the Classic Café was constructed underneath the first base bleachers.

 Prior to the 2004 season, a Daktronics ProStar was added, which measures 36' W × 15.5' H (558 sq. ft) and has the ability to display 68 billion colors through approximately 185 LEDs per square foot.

 Prior to the 2011 season, $10 million was spent in renovating the stadium.
 These renovations included the brand new VIST Financial Plaza, an expanded ticket plaza outside of the gates, a climate controlled walk-in team store, family bathrooms, brand new offices for front office members, more parking spaces, light poles, cement in the main grandstand, padded outfield walls, and new clubhouses for both the home and visiting teams.

+In 2024, a new clubhouse and event center was added along with upgrades to training facilities as part of a $45 million dollar project.